Turks in Turkmenistan: Population

 According to the 2012 Turkmen census, there was 13,000 Turks living in Turkmenistan.
 The largest number of Turks were recorded in the capital city of Ashgabat where they numbered 10,500.

 Turkish schools

 Due to the common ethnic, linguistic, religious, cultural and historical ties of Turkish and Turkmen people, the Turkish community in Turkmenistan are well integrated.
-In Turkmenistan there is 1 high school, 1 primary school, 1 Turkish Language Training Centre and 1 Vocational Training Centre operate in Ashgabat under the Turkish National Education Ministry.
+In Turkmenistan there is 1 high school, 1 primary school, 1 Turkish Language Training Centre and 1 Vocational Training Centre that operates in Ashgabat under the Turkish National Education Ministry.